department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 * **Arrows are reserved.** Arrow icons should only appear for "Back" and "Continue" buttons that appear in forms.
 * **Avoid disabling buttons.** [Disabling buttons is strongly discouraged.](#do-not-disable-buttons)

 ### Choosing between variations

-* **Use primary for the most important action.** Use the primary button for the most important action that you want the user to take on the page, or in a section.
+* **Use Primary for the most important action.** Use the primary button for the most important action that you want the user to take on the page, or in a section.
+Also, use primary buttons to take the user to the next step in a process.
-* **Use secondary for non-primary actions.** Use secondary buttons for any actions that need to be _downplayed_ against other actions on the page, or in a section.
+* **Use Secondary for non-primary actions.** Use secondary buttons for any actions that need to be _downplayed_ against other actions on the page, or in a section.
+Also, use secondary buttons for actions that happen on the current page.
+* **Use Big primary buttons for the only action.** Use the big variation of the primary button for the only action on the page.
+* **Use Continue and Back for advancing to the next step and returning to the previous step, respectively.** Note that these buttons can be used as a pair from [button pair]({{ site.baseurl }}/components/button/button-pair).
+Also, note that the Back button should not be used if it is only navigating rather than taking an action (like submitting data ala the Continue button).
+* **Use Base, primary and secondary, in dark mode in mobile applications.** Use the base variations for dark mode or when primary buttons will not pass the required color contrast ratio.
+* **Use destructive for actions that have serious consequences.** Use the destructive button for any action that cannot be reversed and may result in data loss.
+Currently used in the mobile app when canceling an appointment and when removing contact information.

 ### Placement